fbpx

 The Scratchophone goes even further and enables Djs to no longer be stuck on stage.
 Thierry Alari has invented a mobile device for Djs who are passionate about scratching.

 The shape of the device reminds one of a djem-be.
-This all in one instrument murges a turntable with a fixed tonearm, an amplifier, a mixer and a loud speaker, all of which are lodged inside a fiber glass and polyester resin frame.the outer painting is done by a coachbuilder who can recreate the client’s wishes.
-A harness and strap enable it to be easily carried.
+This all in one instrument murges a turntable with a fixed tonearm, an amplifier, a mixer and a loud speaker, all of which are lodged inside a fiber glass and polyester resin frame.

 The only clitch to it being completely independant is the electrical input which is generated through a cable.
 “I have tried to use batteries, but the results were not conclusive” explains Thierry Alari.